Tag Archives: Ukraine

 Last year, we asked a few suburban dads for their grilling tips right on time for Father’s Day.
 As I asked around, I realized that ideas were incredibly diverse- from ingredients to techniques.
 Something I found particularly fascinating was that no matter who I was talking to, this conversation resonated.
 The joy of grilling seemed universal.

 Is it?
 I think it might be.
 I asked my friend Illya for a few grilling tips.
 He happens to be Ukrainian and someone who, like me, is truly passionate about food.
-What do we have in common?
-Our love for Mexico.
-His wife Myrna, is a Mexican transplant.
 What do you have in common?
 You speak the same language- He is another guy who loves to grill.

 Sizzling Hot: Our Primal Love for Food over Fire